Frequently Asked Questions (FAQ) for ASL-English Interpreter Preparation

 Q. How long is the Ohlone Interpreter Preparation Program (IPP)?

 The Ohlone College IPP is a two-year full time program.
-Classes are schedule two-three days per week but the days are long.
-First year classes are Monday/Wednesday/Friday while second year classes meet Tuesday/Thursday.
+Classes are schedule two-three days per week and include short-term evening classes.
+First year classes are typically Monday/Wednesday/Friday while second year classes meet Tuesday/Thursday.

 Q. Can I go part time?
 Do you have evening classes?

 Currently, going part time is not an option.
 We strongly believe in the value of a cohort and this model of curriculum design.
-Some of our courses are offered in the evening.
-Those open to the public (not limited to the cohort) are INT-191 or INT-199 courses.
+Some of our open courses are offered in the evening.
+Those open to the public (not limited to the cohort) can be found on the short courses page.

-- INT-191 courses are offered to advanced signers and working interpreters;
+- INT-191 courses: offered to advanced ASL users and working Deaf and hearing interpreters;

 Q. What does “cohort model” mean?

-Cohort model means that all students accepted into the program take all of their classes with the rest of the students in the program for two years.
-Team development and support is the basis of this model.
-This yields a supportive community once students graduate from the program.
+Cohort model means that all students accepted into the program take all of their classes as a group for two years.
+Team development relating as a community and support are the basis of this model.
+These connections yield a supportive community long after graduation from the program.

-Q. When can I apply?
-Can I join in the Spring?
+Q. When do I apply?
+Do new students start in the Spring?